-Residential Life, Student Counseling, & Student Life COVID-19 FAQs
+Student Life COVID-19 FAQs and Resources

 Our team has implemented a variety of modifications to assist in safeguarding our residential community’s health and well-being, including the following:

-- Students residing on campus will be required to complete a COVID-19 Safety Plan Agreement, including a commitment to follow all safety guidelines.
+- Students residing on campus are required to complete a COVID-19 Safety Plan Agreement, including a commitment to follow all safety guidelines.
 Additionally, students will be required to review and sign the Residence Life and Housing Agreement: Pandemic Addendum.
 (Note: you will need to be logged in with your Adelphi student email account in order to view both forms.)

 It is helpful to note the difference between isolation and quarantine: